 Upcycled kitchen cabinet coffee table

-Drill bit that is slightly thinner than screw diameter (to make the pilot holes in cabinet legs)
+- A drill bit that is slightly thinner than the screw diameter (to make the pilot holes in cabinet legs)

-Drill bit that is same size as screw (to make holes in the cabinet frame)
+- A drill bit that is the same size as the screw (to make holes in the cabinet frame)

 Prepping the cabinet